 Sign up for our e-Mail program list in the box below

-|Kids in grades 4 and up may join us for a Weird But True and Guinness World Records on Thursday, October 12th from 3:00 pm to 4:30 pm.We will complete activities and crafts about the Weird But True and Guinness World Records’ book series.Registration is required by phone or in person at the library.
-This activity is for the residents of North Tonawanda, Wheatfield, and Pendleton..
+|Kids in grades 4 and up may join us for S.T.E.A.M.
+Powered Club on Wednesday, January 11th from 4-5:30 pm.
+The club focuses on different themes each month based on science, technology, and art.
+We will Create create our own colorful self-portraits and framed art projects.Registration is required by phone or in person at the library.
+This activity is for the residents of North Tonawanda, Wheatfield, and Pendleton.
 This activity is sponsored by the Friends of the Library.|

-|AMERICAN GIRL’S CLUB: LET’S TALK FRIENDSHIP: Join us on Thursday, October 20th from 4-5:15PM.
-Say “Hi” to old friends and meet new friends.
-Participate in fun friendship activities.
-Make an origami gift box and other friendship crafts.
+|AMERICAN GIRL’S CLUB: MEET CAROL AND HER GUIDE DOG, TINO: Join us on Thursday, January 26th from 4-5:15PM.
+Learn about Tino’s training as Carol’s Seeing Eye dog and best friend.
+Carol will tell stories about their lives together and how Tino keeps them safe..
 Bring something for show and tell, such as your American Girl doll, any other doll or something special to you.
 This program is for children entering grades 2 and up who live in North Tonawanda, Pendleton, or Wheatfield.
 Registration is required in person or by phone, 693-4132, ext.
 5.|

 Check out Downloadable e-Books and e-Audiobooks through Overdrive.
 Please just sign in with your library card to find titles.
 The library will soon have a handout available to make this easier.
 Just click on the Overdrive icon to begin your search.